LettersBlue/african-nations-league/README.md

    - Go to [vercel.com](https://vercel.com)
    - Sign in with your GitHub account
    - Click "New Project"
-   - Import the GitHub repository: `LettersBlue/african-nations-league`
+   - Import the GitHub repository (or upload the unzipped folder to a new repo first if starting from the provided archive)

 2. **Configure Environment Variables**
    - In Vercel project settings → Environment Variables, add all variables: